 Notes on the AIP Conference Proceedings templates

-The following downloadable packages contain the AIP Conference Proceedings templates together with the Copyright Transfer Agreement and other additional documents you may need.
+The following downloadable packages contain the AIP Conference Proceedings templates together with the License to Publish Agreement and other additional documents you may need.
 They also contain detailed advice on preparing your paper, including a wide range of examples showing how to prepare and style references.
 Before downloading any templates, please check your conference web site for instructions on the template chosen by your conference organizers.

 Standard 8.5 x 11 templates

 These are now our standard templates and must be used for all future AIP Conference Proceedings volumes.
-Both ZIP packages contain the single-column and double-column 8.5 x 11 templates.
+Please note that double-column templates are no longer supported and we ask all authors to prepare their article in single-column format only.

 What do you need to do?